dziegler/django-cachebot/README.rst

     python manage.py patch_django_manager

-This will make CacheBotManager the default manager used by your Django app.
-Although this last step is optional, it's highly recommended because it adds a post_update signal.
-Queryset.update doesn't trigger save and delete signals, which are needed for invalidation.
-Also, if you turn caching off, your queryset behavior should be the same anyways.
+This will patch Django and make CacheBotManager the default manager used by your Django project.

 Usage